-Machfab Engineering has taken advantage of the Covid 19 pandemic and in the last 3-6 months have made a number of changes, including changing the physical layout of 3 workshops, to become leaner, consume less time and resources and reduce waste.
-The company has now implemented majority of the first phase of their digital transformation project.
+Machfab Engineering has taken advantage of the COVID 19 pandemic and in the last 3-6 months have made a number of changes, including changing the physical layout of 3 workshops, to become leaner, consume less time and resources and reduce waste.
+The company has now implemented the majority of the first phase of its digital transformation project.

-Currently, the staff at Machfab have been furloughed but the management are ready for re-opening and have already introduced new health and safety measures.
+During COVID-19 breakout, the staff at Machfab were furloughed but the management started early preparations for re-opening and has already introduced new health and safety measures.

-Under the lockdown the production has been working at 20% capacity in order to support essential businesses such as food and pharmaceutical producers.
-Machfab Engineering are confident that the timing is right to introduce the second phase of the digital transformation project.
-The post-Covid outlook for the business is good.
+Under the lockdown, the production has been working at 20% capacity in order to support essential businesses such as food and pharmaceutical producers.
+Machfab Engineering is confident that the timing is right to introduce the second phase of the digital transformation project.
+The post-COVID outlook for the business is good.

 – Ian Hazlehurst, MD, Machfab Engineering Ltd

 Indigo Environmental Ltd

 - Tech: Internet of things, Sensor technology, Systems integration